nealsonS/eTA_LLM_Chatbot/chatbot/Milvus/README.md

 This is to avoid accidental deletion of collection.

+### files_inserted.txt
+All the files that were inputted into Milvus database.

 ## Extra information
 Use the milvus_cli (command line interface) to see collections:
 ```